Coast guard: Singapore

 In Singapore, the Police Coast Guard (PCG) is an operational department of the Singapore Police Force.
 Functions of the coast guard were transferred from the Republic of Singapore Navy to what was then the Marine Police in February 1993.
 The Marine Police was thus restructured and renamed as the Police Coast Guard, one of the few law enforcement organizations in the world to combine water policing and coast guard duties while remaining as a policing unit.
 It operates primarily as a law enforcement agency, with secondary responsibilities in search and rescue.

 South Africa

 South Africa does not have a dedicated coast guard service in its military; the South African Navy handles coast guard-like duties.
-In 2017 it was reported that South Africa was looking into establishing a coast guard.
+In 2017 it was reported that the Republic of South Africa was looking into establishing a coast guard.